Benzene

 Legal Rights for AML Patients in Canada

-If you have AML and were exposed to benzene at work or in another setting, you may be entitled to compensation.
+If you have any of the above listed cancers and were exposed to benzene at work or in another setting, you may be entitled to compensation.
 At Miskin Law, we help clients across Canada pursue claims related to toxic exposure.

 We may be able to help you recover compensation for: